javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     That function has only one line: `return count++`, that will be executed when we run it.

 5. When the `counter()` is called, an "empty" Lexical Environment is created for it.
 It has no local variables by itself.
-But the `[[Environment]]` of `counter` is used as the outer reference for it, so it has access to the variables of the former `makeCounter()` call, where it was created:
+But the `[[Environment]]` of `counter` is used as the outer lexical reference for it, so it has access to the variables of the former `makeCounter()` call, where it was created:

     ![](lexenv-nested-makecounter-5.png)